TheCollinCashio/Rib/README.md

 # Rib 🥩

 ### What is Rib?
-Rib *(Realtime integrated backend)* is an open-source framework for building realtime applications.
+Rib *(Realtime integrated backend)* is an open-source framework for building real-time applications.
 It provides an easy way to manage realtime communication between client and server.

 Rib consists of two main packages: